Causes of Vision Loss

 These include conditions such as:

-There are 258 million people with mild vision impairment, of which the cause is unknown due to the limited availability of information.
+There are 258 million people with mild vision impairment, for which cause data is not available.

 Also, there is limited information on the causes of vision impairment and blindness for people under 50 years of age.
 More standardisation and certainty of the causes of vision impairment and blindness would be beneficial in future research.